carpentries-incubator/fair-explainable-ml/episodes/4-explainability-vs-interpretability.md

 **Real-World Impact:**

 During the pandemic, numerous studies and models were developed to aid in predicting COVID-19 outcomes.
-The study from the NCBI article serves as an excellent example of how detailed patient data can inform model development.
-By designing a suitable model, researchers and healthcare providers can not only achieve high predictive accuracy but also ensure that their findings are actionable and trustworthy.
+The study from this paper serves as an excellent example of how detailed patient data can inform model development.
+By designing a suitable machine learning model, researchers and healthcare providers can not only achieve high predictive accuracy but also ensure that their findings are actionable and trustworthy.

 **Discussion Questions:**